carlobailey/urban-data-science/README.md

 # urban-data-science

+*DEPRECATED*

-Learning material for urban data research conducted at the J. Max Bond Center for Urban Futures
+Learning material for an urban analytics course taught at the J. Max Bond Center for Urban Futures part of City University of New York.